svj-aventador/xrpl-dev-portal/content/tutorials/get-started/set-up-secure-signing.md

 [![Diagram of using a client library with local signing](img/secure-signing-client-library.png)](img/secure-signing-client-library.png)

 This configuration uses a client library in the programming language you are using to sign transactions locally.
 You need a client library for the programming language you use.
-Ripple publishes the following client libraries that can sign transactions for the SGY Ledger locally:
+Ripple publishes the following client libraries that can sign transactions for the RCP Ledger locally:

 - **RippleAPI (ripple-lib) for JavaScript**
     - [Setup](get-started-with-rippleapi-for-javascript.html)